January 2021 - Present

-As a developer in Heroku, joining a 30+ company back then, I have had the opportunity to work on many different projects during the last 8 years, and to contribute building the Engineering Culture we now have.
+As a developer in Heroku, joining a 30+ company back then, I had the opportunity to work on many different projects during the 9 years I worked there, and to contribute building the Engineering Culture they had when I left.

-I have worn many hats during my time in Heroku, with a period of becoming an Engineering Manager from July 2015 to November 2016, and I have been leading projects for the most part of my time.
+I worn many hats during my time in Heroku, with a period of becoming an Engineering Manager from July 2015 to November 2016, and I led projects for the most part of my time.
 In 2017, I relocated from San Francisco to Madrid, where I currently live and work remotely ever since.

-Helped building the Heroku Platform API, and built the template for the invoices used for more than 7 years.
+I helped building the Heroku Platform API, and built the template for the invoices used for more than 7 years.
 Led and developed a project to increase the collection rate on delinquent accounts.
 Made extensive contributions to the Heroku CLI (in TypeScript).
 Worked on pretty much any public interface in Heroku (www.heroku.com, dashboard.heroku.com, blog.heroku.com...).
-I've helped sunsetting an enormous list of services, and some of my latest contributions were regarding Salesforce Evergreen, and other projects haven't shipped yet.
+I helped sunsetting an enormous list of services, and some of my latest contributions were regarding Salesforce Evergreen, and other projects haven't shipped yet.

 February 2011 - November 2011